NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Google.md

 -   Yes, through the API

 -   **No**

+The GUI platform doesn't provide any audience engagement metrics.

 **OC31: Does the platform include data on audience targeting criteria defined by advertisers?**